Shadowlink1989/To-Do-List/README.md

 This project will have a JSON file at the root of the project to store the tasks.
 This will enable me to use HTTP
     verbs to perfom CRUD operations.

+To test this project run two terminals one for the front end part of the project and one for watching the json file
+    that acts as a mock server to test the project. run ng serve --open on the front end and json-server --watch mockdb.json on the second terminal to test this project.